t-fbd/Ti/README.md

 DESIGN/STRUCTURE
 =================

 Most of the functionality comes from a combination of the termios library, ANSII escape sequences, and a good chunk of standard c libraries.
-Termios is used to 1) contain a *termios* structure in which we can store the users current terminal structure 2) contain a new *termios* structure in which we will be using as the UI.
-This structure also allows us to enable raw mode - where input is available from STDIN character by character, echoing is disable, special proccessing of terminal input/output characters is disabled.
-The flag constants set within the program are responsible for allowing us to exit canonical mode.
-Canonical mode takes input line by line/when a line delimiter is typed, this doesnt work for us as we want to get each character input as its typed - regardless of a delimiter char.
+Termios is used to 1) contain a *termios* structure in which we can store the users default terminal structure before opening the editor 2) contain a new *termios* structure in which we will be using as the UI.
+The termios library also allows us to enable raw mode - where input is available from STDIN character  by character, echoing is disable, special proccessing of terminal input/output characters is disabled.
+The flag constants set within the program are primarily responsible for allowing us to exit canonical mode as well as enable raw mode.
+Canonical mode takes input line by line/ when a line delimiter is typed, this doesnt work  for us as we want to get each character input as its typed - regardless of a delimiter char.

 Once out of canonical mode and in raw mode, we can set up the users interface.
-All of this is done by appending escape sequences to the input processing of the terminal (hence why you may see a lot of '\x1b' - ESC - or '\x1b[' - the control sequence introducer - character strings around the code).
+All of this is done by appending escape sequences to the input  processing of the terminal (hence why you may see a lot of '\x1b' - ESC - or '\x1b[', the control sequence introducer - character strings  around the code).
 The cursor movement, status messages, theming, rendering, etc, all is at least partly affected by the control sequences.
 A typical layout for a single escape/control code typically looks like:

            CSI(n)m
       '\x1b['  +  39  +  m
       the CSI   arg(s)  function

 the above control sequence for instance would set the foreground color to the terminals default color.
 This is because CSI(m)n or '\x1b[(n)m'  is the control sequence for the 'Select Graphic Rendition' or 'SGR' which sets the display attributes of the terminal.
-39 is simply the code which is labeled as -> "39 | Default foreground color | Implementation defined (according to standard)".
+39 is simply the code  which is labeled as -> "39
+| Default foreground color | Implementation defined (according to standard)".
 Codes 40-47 and 49 are what I use for the  terminal theme colors as those set the background colors.
-Most of the syntax highlighting is done with codes 30-37 - the foreground modifiers - or
+Most of the syntax highlighting is done with codes 30-37
-90 - 97 which are *bright* foreground colors.
+- the foreground modifiers - or 90 - 97 which are *bright* foreground colors.
 Most of the *bright* color options will eventually be added into Ti.
 A few are currently used for syntax highlighting though.
 These escape/control sequences combined with the toggling of raw mode and canonical mode lay much of the foundation for  the actual user interface in Ti.

 The next hurdle after this is properly identifying and registering keypresses.
-This is done by essentially parsing out each key press(several keypresses result in multiple chars) and either having variables within the global state such as cx/cy postions change due to the keypress, or inserting a normal printable key onto the screen.
+This is done by essentially parsing out each key press(several keypresses result  in multiple chars) and either having variables within the global state such as cx/cy postions change due to the keypress, appending control sequences to the terminal input processing or inserting a normal printable key  onto the screen.
 One issue that arises during this is the rendering of tabs.
-The reason this is explicitely set within Ti is because tab length is up to the host terminal, however we cant always know the host terminal, so instead we render tabs manually.
+The reason this is explicitely set within Ti is because tab length is usually up to the host terminal, however we cant always know the host terminal, so instead we render tabs manually.
 This results in a 'render' array and 'character' array to work with.

 One of the bigger challenges I faced was with memory leaks.
-Both the original kilo and kilotut repositories have several issues ad pull request regarding memory leaks and potential fixes for a few.
+Both the original kilo and kilotut repositories have several issues and pull request regarding memory leaks, as well as potential fixes for a few of them.
 After a LOT of testing using valgrind, I was able to trace down every memory leak except one.
 This will be  something I fix, but currently it's in a much better position than it previously was, especially since the I know exactly which block of memory is being lost and why its happening(some more info in the known problems section).
-There were so many bugs related to creating and saving new files, movement within the rows, etc, some of which were jsut hiding other errors behind them.
+There were also many bugs related to creating and saving new files, movement within the  rows, etc, some of which were jsut hiding other errors behind them.

 I decided to improve nearly every feature already present in Kilo - ie safely saving after changes are made, syntax highlighting and the search function (the search function is easily what I've worked on the least - I need to take some time to fix the same row search, a bug that was found ~6 years ago in Kilo).
 I also added a large amount of new features not present, such as real time syntax changing, modal operation, themes, increased syntax support  for several more languages (python, js, c, c++, go, rust, etc), improved line count, a man page, more verbose and informative flags(no flags are actually present in Kilo or the Kilotut afaik), and a generally more robust and better UX.

 This is definitely not going to replace your go-to text editor, but maybe you can learn from this or use it to improve your own editor.
 Whatever you do, thank you for checking out the project!

 CLOC RESULTS